 Glad you asked!

-A swim bungee is a bungee or stretchy cable card that comes in different resistances.
+A swim bungee is a bungee or stretchy cable that comes in different resistances.
 It’s attached to a belt that goes around the waist.
 And the opposite end loops around a stable, stationary object.
-Such as a tree, a swim ladder, and in most cases, a start block.
+Such as a tree, a swim ladder, and in most cases, a starting block.

 Swim bungees work resistance training for competitive swimmers.
 The swimmer will swim out as far as they can against the bungee cord and continue to swim against the resistance for a set amount of time.

 It sounds easy, but it’s a fantastic workout that’ll get your heart rate up.
-Because while swimming in place is easy, swimming against a bungee is difficult.
+Because while swimming laps is easy, swimming against a bungee is difficult.
 Mainly because you’re pulled back against the cord and your hips tend to sink some.

 Can I Use a Swim Bungee if I’m Not a Competitive Swimmer?

-If you’re wanting to get in an exercise, a swim bungee, especially the YYST Swim Tether is a great tool to use.
+If you’re wanting to get in some exercise, a swim bungee, especially the YYST Swim Tether is a great tool to use.
 Regardless of being a competitive swimmer or not.

 There are other bungee cords that competitive swimmers tend to use more than this brand.
 Mainly because of the length and resistance that comes with these bands compared to others.